Skip To Main Content

 San Diego Hunger Coalition Meal Site Finder

-The San Diego Hunger Coalition has a webpage of resources in English and Spanish explaining different food assistance programs, such as CalFresh, SUN Bucks, WIC, meals for older adults, etc., including who is eligible and how to apply.
-The site has been updated with current data around concerns about applying for assistance and impact on immigration status.
+The San Diego Hunger Coalition has a webpage of resources in English and Spanish explaining different food assistance programs, such as CalFresh, SUN Bucks, WIC, meals for older adults, including who is eligible and how to apply, as well as links to various food distribution options in the county.

 California SUN Bucks: Summer-EBT